-If your lip sunburn leads to blistering and swelling, avoid popping those blisters whenever possible.
-The open wounds could limit the topical treatments you’re able to apply.
+If your lip sunburn leads to blistering and swelling, avoid popping the blisters.
+The open wounds could further limit the topical treatments you’re able to apply.

-While you can’t undo the sunburned lips you already have, you can take steps to prevent future lip sunburns.
+You can take steps to prevent future lip sunburns.
 Purchasing a lip balm or lipstick with a sun protection factor of at least 30 is a great start.
-You need to reapply lip sunscreen more frequently than the sunscreen for the rest of your skin, thanks to eating, drinking, and frequently licking your lips.
-Reapplying every hour is a good rule of thumb.
+You need to reapply lip sunscreen more frequently than sunscreen to the rest of your skin, due to eating, drinking, and frequently licking your lips.
+Reapplying every hour is a good rule to follow.

 Regardless of where you live, your lips are exposed to the sun year-round.
-Wearing a sun-protective lip balm all the time can offer protection that keeps you from feeling the burn in the future.
+Wearing a sun-protective lip balm all the time can offer protection that keeps you from experiencing sunburn in the future.